phsultan/asterisk-eagi-google-speech-recognition/README.md

-# Transcribe audio coming in Asterisk using Google Speech Recognition
+# Transcribe audio in Asterisk with Google Speech Recognition

 This repository is an example of how to use Google Speech Recogntion in Asterisk to transcribe audio voice.